PACT¶

 });

-The provider uses the Pact framework to verify the running server against the pact, either one started locally as part of the test or another instance running elsewhere.
+, either one started locally as part of the test or another instance running elsewhere.
 The interactions in the pact are sent to the provider by a mock consumer in the Pact framework and the results are verified against the expected results defined by the pact.

 As an optional configuration for the verification process, an endpoint can be provided that handles the state information in the pact in order to ensure the preconditions for the test are met.
 (E.g. state="given an empty database").
 In order for these tests to be repeatable, it is often advisable to stand up a clean backend to run the pact tests when the tests start and tear it down when the tests are completed.
 For example, if a provider interacts with a Cloudant database point the test provider at a new database instance for the tests.

-The following diagram shows the interactions for the pact provider: Pact provider interactions
+The following diagram shows the interactions for the pact provider:

-Pact Broker
+Pact Broker¶

 One of the underpinning requirements of the pact verification process is the ability to make the pact files generated by the consumer available to the provider.
 When the pact verification is run in an automated pipeline this is difficult without an intermediary.
-Within the Pact framework, the Pact Broker provides the facility for consumers and providers to share the pact definitions with minimal dependencies between the systems.
+Within the Pact framework, the Pact Broker

 Additionally, the Pact Broker provides a place to define webhooks to trigger the provider build process when the pact definition changes and a way record and visualize the results of the verification process.
-The high-level interaction is shown below: Pact broker interactions
+The high-level interaction is shown below:

 The templates have been built with the frameworks necessary to generate and publish pacts for api consumers and verify against pacts and publish the results for api providers.
 The pipelines will do all the publishing and verification against Pact Broker if an instance of Pact Broker has been configured within the cluster.

-• You can review you pact contracts using the Pact Dashboard.app
+- You can review you pact contracts using the Pact Dashboard.app

-• Use the Developer Dashboard to open the Pact dashboard
+- Use the Developer Dashboard to open the Pact dashboard